H. Emerson Blake

 Karen is a graduate of Westfield State College.
 She has worked for Orion since 1995 and currently holds the title of Office Manager.
 She is the mother of one daughter and volunteers her time as an EMT with the local ambulance squad.

-Scott, a graduate of Allegheny College, has worked with the City of Chicago’s Waste to Profit Network, The Nature Conservancy, and YES! magazine.
+Scott, a graduate of Allegheny College, has worked with the City of Chicago’s Department of Environment, The Nature Conservancy, and YES! magazine.
 He grew up in Chicago, Illinois, and came to Orion in 2008.

 Emily came to Orion from the upper Midwest.
 After a couple of inspiring years at the Minneapolis Institute of Arts’ photography department, she studied nonprofit arts administration at the University of Minnesota.
 She graduated in 2010 with a Master of Liberal Studies degree and spent time traveling and connecting with artists in Boston and her hometown of Milwaukee, Wisconsin.
 Emily loves exploring the natural habitats of New England and connecting with conservationists of both past and future.